dj-tw/restyle/README.md

 Running locally
 ----------------
-You can run it locally on your CPU or if you have a GPU (untested but should work).
+You can run it locally on your CPU or if you have a GPU (untested, don't have one, but should work).

 git clone https://github.com/dave31415/restyle.git